Salk-Harnessing-Plants-Initiative/aws-s3-desktop-uploader/README.md

-# AWS S3 desktop file uploader
+# AWS S3 desktop file uploader - DEPRECATED
 Python script for uploading files to an AWS S3 bucket with some additional features

 * On startup, detects all files in the `unprocessed` directory (and recursive subdirectories),